mfalcioni1/python-ml/chapter-2/README.md

 10. What is batch gradient descent?

+11. Why is stochastic gradient descent a useful alternative to batch gradient descent?

+12. What are some of the advantages of stochastic gradient descent over batch gradient descent?

+13. What is mini-batch gradient descent?

 ## Answers
 1. The MCP neuron model is a simplification of the interconnectivity of the brain.
 Neurons in this model either fire or don't depending on the brain function.
 This is how the perceptron learning rule is coded. (pg20)